Essential terms and explanations for AI governance

 Definition

-A subset of the data set used to assess the performance of the model (see also machine learning model) during the training phase.
-Validation data is used to fine-tune the parameters of a model and prevent overfitting before the final evaluation using the test data set.
+A subset of the dataset used to assess the performance of the model (see also machine learning model) during the training phase.
+Validation data is used for fine-tuning the parameters of a model and preventing overfitting before the final evaluation using the test dataset.

 Definition